28 Oct 2019

-Based on our experience working with pioneering cleantech companies and talking with sector experts, the main obstacles relate to commercialization and capital, regulatory inertia – and leadership.
+Based on our experience working with pioneering cleantech companies and talking with sector experts, the main obstacles relate to commercialisation and capital, regulatory inertia – and leadership.

-While innovative ideas abound, a typical challenge faced here is in transitioning from an R&D technology to a solution that is viable, ready to commercialize and scalable.
+While innovative ideas abound, a typical challenge faced here is in transitioning from an R&D technology to a solution that is viable, ready to commercialise and scalable.